Resin Driveway Cost

 How Deep Is a Resin Driveway?

-The rule of thumb with the depth of resin driveways is that they are around three times the depth of the size of the aggregate you have chosen to use.
-The average driveway is 15mm to 20mm deep.
+The rule of thumb with the depth of resin driveways is that the resin components are around three times the depth of the size of the aggregate you have chosen to use.
+Resin bonded driveways on average are usually 15mm to 20mm deep.

 Do UV-Stable and Non-UV Stable Resins Go By Different Names?